Sohail-Khan-dev/installment-MS/README.md

 A comprehensive web-based Installment Management System built with Laravel (PHP) for backend and HTML, CSS, JavaScript, and Bootstrap for frontend.
 This system helps businesses manage installment payments for products and services efficiently.

+## 🎯 Project Status

+**✅ FULLY FUNCTIONAL** - All navigation links and features are working correctly!

 ## 📋 Features

 ### ✅ Completed Features